jaikishpai/CommonSolutions/README.md

 # CommonSolutions
-This repository I would like to share my solution on commonly asked programming questions solved my way.
+In this repository I would like to share my solution on commonly asked programming questions solved my way 🥇